Gad Elmaleh: Plagiarism controversy

-On 28 January 2019, the anonymous YouTube channel CopyComic released a video showing various stand-up comedians performing several years prior to several Gad Elmaleh performances, showing similarities that the YouTube channel described as plagiarism.
-Elmaleh sued the YouTube channel and asked for the videos to be removed from the website, on copyright infringement grounds On 24 September 2019, Elmaleh admitted to have taken inspiration from other artists in some cases, although minimizing the proportion of it among his works :
+On 28 January 2019, the anonymous YouTube channel CopyComic released a video showing various stand-up comedians performing several years prior to many of Gad Elmaleh's performances, showing similarities that the YouTube channel described as plagiarism.
+Elmaleh sued the YouTube channel and asked for the videos to be removed from the website, on copyright infringement grounds.
+On 24 September 2019, Elmaleh admitted to have taken inspiration from other artists in some cases, although minimising the proportion of it in his works:

 "We hear things and it infuses you. (...)
-In what is said to be plagiarism, there is what is fashionable, what we really take, and also the joke that runs, a little easy, that does not belong to anyone ".
+In what is said to be plagiarism, there is what is fashionable, what we really take, and also the joke that runs, a little easy, that does not belong to anyone".

 Personal life

 Elmaleh lived with French actress Anne Brochet from 1998 to 2002.
 They have one son, Noé, together.
 The story of their relationship and break-up was told in Brochet's book Trajet d'une amoureuse éconduite.

-From 2009 to 2010, his partner was the French journalist Marie Drucker.
+From 2009 to 2010, he had a relationship with French journalist Marie Drucker.

 He was in a relationship with Charlotte Casiraghi from December 2011 until June 2015.
 Their son, Raphaël, was born on 17 December 2013.

-He converted to Catholicism in 2022.
+It was reported that he converted to Catholicism in 2022.
+However, he denied actually converting in 2023.